-It is believed that one day the development of technology will be the cause of death of humanity.
-And judging by the research projects of the last decade, it may happen sooner than we think, since the modern scientists in their quest to streamline and improve everything sometimes go too far.
-Here are several controversial scientific developments, which in the future can be dangerous for mankind.
+It is believed that one day, the development of technology could be the cause of the end of humanity.
+And judging by the research projects of the last decade, it may happen sooner than we think, since modern science sometimes goes too far in its quest to streamline and improve everything.

 In 1918, the “Spanish flu” cost an estimated 50 million lives before the human immunity learned to cope with this terrible disease.
 In October of 2005, the staff of the U.S. Centers for Disease Control and Prevention removed the virus genome from the lung tissue of victims buried in the permafrost in Alaska and took it to one of the laboratories.